01 of 20

 Montreal's Best Brunch: L'Avenue

-Quaint and creative, l'Avenue is upscale casual dining, the kind of upscaled casual dining that existed well over a decade before it ever became a "thing."
+Quaint and creative, l'Avenue is upscale casual dining, the kind of upscale casual dining that existed well over a decade before it ever became a "thing."
 This is the real McCoy folks, right here in the heart of the Plateau.
 And it's got the lineups to prove it.
 Rain, shine, North Pole temperatures, people wait.
 And they wait.

-From l'Avenue's trademark service to the effort staff puts into design and presentation, down to the edge of every plate, patrons can expect large portions of omelettes, poached joys -raves abound over the steak and eggs Benedict- and fruit at affordable prices served well into the afternoon hours.
+From l'Avenue's trademark service to the effort staff puts into design and presentation, down to the edge of every plate, patrons can expect large portions of omelets, poached joys -raves abound over the steak and eggs Benedict- and fruit at affordable prices served well into the afternoon hours.

 Just one thing.
-The menu is is French only.
+The menu is French only.
 But if Molière's got your tongue, don't worry.
 Staff will translate.

 When: Monday to Wednesday 8 a.m. to 4 p.m., Thursday to Sunday 8 a.m. to 11 p.m.